-You can always contact the IRS at 800-829-1040.
-The IRS doesn't use email, text messaging, or social media to discuss tax debts or refunds with taxpayers.
-IRS employees can make official and sometimes unannounced visits to discuss taxes due or returns due as part of an audit or investigation.
-And those debt collectors must respect their rights and follow the rules of the Fair Debt Collection Practices Act when trying to collect their tax debt.
+Are you wondering if you can call the IRS?
+The answer is yes, you can always contact the IRS at 800-829-1040.
+However, it's important to note that the IRS does not use email, text messaging, or social media to discuss tax debts or refunds with taxpayers.
+In some cases, IRS employees may make official and sometimes unannounced visits to discuss taxes due or returns due as part of an audit or investigation.
+It's important to note that debt collectors must respect your rights and follow the rules of the Fair Debt Collection Practices Act when trying to collect your tax debt.

 These audits are generally limited to high-net-worth companies and individuals, and the IRS would formally announce the audit by mail, with a request for information.
 The code addresses issues such as your right to be informed, to receive quality service, not to pay more than the right amount of taxes you owe, and to challenge the IRS if you disagree with their position.
 As part of phishing schemes, scammers sometimes ask taxpayers about a wide range of topics, such as refunds, marital status, confirmation of personal information, ordering transcripts, and verifying personal identification numbers.
 Each state has at least one local Taxpayer Advocacy Service center that is separate from the local IRS office and reports to the national Taxpayer Advocacy Service.